5hojib/Electrogram/docs/source/api/handlers.rst

 Update Handlers
 ===============

-Handlers are used to instruct Pyrofork about which kind of updates you'd like to handle with your callback functions.
+Handlers are used to instruct Electrogram about which kind of updates you'd like to handle with your callback functions.
 For a much more convenient way of registering callback functions have a look at :doc:`Decorators <decorators>` instead.

 .. code-block:: python